rnapoles/trunk-qooxdoo-contrib-code/trunk/qooxdoo-contrib/qcl/trunk/sample_app/README.txt

 sample_app/backend/php/services/sample_app/sql/sample_app.sql
 file.
-You will also need to adapt the file sample_app/backend/php/services/sample_app/service.ini.php and edit the database DSN to your local configuration.
+You will also need to adapt the file sample_app/backend/php/services/sample_app/service.ini.php and edit the database DSN to match your local configuration.

 Using the sample application as the basis of your own application
 -----------------------------------------------------------------